 Nonprofits and NGOs are perfect targets for cybercriminals due to the large amount they raise for their cause.
 The financial data and lack of cyber security make nonprofit websites and servers easy hacks.
 For example, a food bank nonprofit was a victim of a business email compromise (BEC) attack in 2020.
 The nonprofit was tricked into paying nearly $ 1 million to a fraudulent account they thought was the construction company supplier of their new location.

 Many more cyber-attacks can destroy nonprofits’ liability and what they work for.
 Therefore, nonprofit organisations should purchase cyber insurance to deal with cyber threats on top of high-quality cyber security.
 Cyber insurance will cover the costs related to damages and recovery due to a data breach, compromise payments, ransomware attack, or other cyber incidents.
 Nonprofits need to be more aware of cyber risks and be prepared.

 Employee Compensation Insurance

 Some of the money nonprofits earn is used to hire great staff to help run and develop the organisation.
 Most believe nonprofits run only on volunteers, but they also have full-time employees.
-The nonprofit liability involves employees’ safety while they perform their duty.
+The Nonprofit liability involves employees’ safety while they perform their duties.